ABBO News

 To be sure, import filings reflect only what retailers are bringing in to the U.S. Retailers also source merchandise from local vendors and domestic importers.

-Craig Johnson, president of retail consultancy Customer Growth Partners, said it was difficult to draw conclusions from the holiday merchandise import data.
+Craig Johnson, president of retail consultancy Customer Growth Partners, said it was difficult to conclude the holiday merchandise import data.
 “Fewer Christmas decoration and toy imports do not necessarily imply a slow season,” Johnson said.
 He expects U.S. holiday sales to rise 4% this year, a slower pace than last year’s 4.1% sales growth.

 (Source: Reuters)